 The fairs and festivals of Gujarat showcase the real vibrancy and colours of its diverse culture.
 Thousands of people flock to Gujarat to witness the extravaganza during festivals like Navratri Mahotsav, Deepawali, Rathyatra and Kite festival.
 There are some fairs as well that are organized in the state every year, namely- Shamlaji Melo, Bhadra Purnima Fair, and Mahadev Fair.
-These occasions lure visitors from all across the globe and increase the tourist footfall.
 The Rann Utsav is a major festival and witnesses an exquisite carnival of music, dance and natural beauty.

 During the Vivaan, the couple performs the Mangal Phera where they go around the sacred fire and go through the most important part of the ritual, the Saptapadi or the seven sacred steps.
 The religious part of the ceremony comes to a close with the holy thread (Mangalsutra) being tied around the neck of the bride by the groom and he places the red dot (tika) on the wife's forehead, as a declaration of her new married status (Suhaag).
 The ceremony comes to a close when the couple goes to the groom's parents who will bless the couple (Aashirvaad).